hdShang/arxiv-daily/docs/cs-CV/2025-09-19/papers/250915706v1-sgmagnet-a-baseline-model-for-3d-cloud-phase-structure-reconstructio.md

 ---
 layout: default
-title: SGMAGNet: A Baseline Model for 3D Cloud Phase Structure Reconstruction on a New Passive Active Satellite Benchmark
+title: "SGMAGNet: A Baseline Model for 3D Cloud Phase Structure Reconstruction on a New Passive Active Satellite Benchmark"
 ---

 # SGMAGNet: A Baseline Model for 3D Cloud Phase Structure Reconstruction on a New Passive Active Satellite Benchmark